-CBO employees participate in the Federal Employees Health Benefits program, which offers a range of options for health care coverage.
+CBO employees participate in the Federal Employees Health Benefits (FEHB) Program, which offers a range of options for health care coverage.
 Staff members may choose individual or a family coverage from a variety of HMOs, PPOs, and fee-for-service plans.
 Prices vary depending on the coverage you choose, but CBO generally pays about 70 percent of the total cost of coverage.

 Employees are eligible to participate in the Federal Employees Dental and Vision Insurance Program, which offers pretax dental and vision benefits.

-Employees can contribute to the before-tax or after-tax Roth Thrift Savings Plan, similar to a 401(k) plan, for retirement.
+Employees can contribute to the before-tax or after-tax Roth Thrift Savings Plan (TSP), similar to a 401(k) plan, for retirement.
 The agency contributes 1 percent of the employee's base pay and matches a portion of additional contributions by the employee.
 CBO's matching funds vest immediately, and CBO’s automatic 1 percent contribution vests on the employee's second anniversary.

 CBO employees who are new to federal service accrue 6 hours of annual leave each pay period.
 Those with previous federal service may start at a higher level.
 Employees accrue 4 hours of sick leave each pay period.

-CBO observes 10 federal holidays each calendar year.
+CBO observes 11 federal holidays each calendar year.

 All CBO employees are eligible to join Congressional Federal, the credit union serving employees of the U.S. House of Representatives.
-A branch office is located on the first floor of the Ford House Office Building, which also houses CBO.